vedenev/cpp_cuda_speedup_lenet/README.md

 batched, all net in one kernel, batch size = 2048|2020_03_20__10_batched_all_net_in one_kernel.cu|0.00064478 batched, all net in one kernel, batch size = 3072|2020_03_20__10_batched_all_net_in one_kernel.cu|0.00047949

-I used Microsoft Visual Studio 2019, free comunity edition and example vectorAdd (see vectorAdd subfolder) from Nvidia CUDA samples.
+I used Microsoft Visual Studio 2019, free community edition and example vectorAdd (see vectorAdd subfolder) from Nvidia CUDA samples.
 So to use it copy one of this cu-files to the project directory and rename it to vectorAdd.cu.
 Also in code specify path to weigths_1d folder.
 See ```char* weights_dir =  ...``` in the code.
 How to run the sample:
 1) copy all
 from C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0\extras\visual_studio_integration\MSBuildExtensions
 to C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Microsoft\VC\v160\BuildCustomizations
 https://devtalk.nvidia.com/default/topic/933708/cuda-setup-and-installation/compiling-and-setting-up-cuda-libraries-on-windows-10/post/5274566/#5274566
 2) Open 2015 project without conversion
 3) in properties in configuration in general change target platform version version from 10 to 8

 LeNet architecture used:
 ```
 architecture:            c 3 x 3            p 2 x 2           c 5 x 5         p 3 x 3         c 3 x 3          c 1 x 1